 The right to clean water, healthy food access, and public land are a few of the environmental and social justice issues MCE has worked on during our 50 years of service to Missouri.
 Of elected officials at the local, state, and federal level, lawmakers at the state level arguably have the most influence on the health of Missourians and fate of our environment, for better or worse.
 Many of our federal environmental laws like the Clean Water Act, Clean Air Act, and Farm Bill are implemented by states, not the federal government.
 That gives a lot of power to the Missouri General Assembly, which can pass laws directing state agencies on how to implement laws related to the closure of coal ash landfills in floodplains, access to healthy food for all Missourians, public land and so much more.

 The legislative session in Jefferson City runs January through mid-May each year.
 We contract with a lobbyist, Dawn Nicklas, who keeps our staff up-to-date on our priorities so we can share that information with you.
-MCE’s Policy Director, Ed Smith, is also a registered lobbyist.
 Proposed legislation can be found for the House of Representatives here and the Senate here.

 Coalitions: MCE often engages on legislative priorities through coalitions, giving us the ability to increase our impact on shared values with other organizations.
-We work closely with traditional allies like the Sierra Club, Missouri Parks Association, Missouri Rural Crisis Center and Great Rivers Habitat Alliance.
-More recently we’ve worked with Operation Food Search, Missouri Farmers Union, American Heart Association, Empower Missouri, Missouri State Alliance of YMCA’s and many more to support healthy food access for all Missourians and protections for small scale, traditional family farmers and rural communities.
+We work closely with traditional allies like the Sierra Club, Missouri Parks Association, Renew Missouri, and Missouri Waterkeeper.
+More recently we’ve worked with Operation Food Search, Missouri Farmers Union, American Heart Association, Empower Missouri, and others to support healthy food access for all Missourians and protections for small scale, traditional family farmers and rural communities.

 Committee Hearings: Bills introduced must receive a public hearing before advancing to the House or Senate floor.
 Anyone from the public, including lobbyists, are given time to testify for or against the merit of a bill before lawmakers during a committee hearing.
 Hearings can be found for the House of Representatives here and the Senate here.
 The committee chairperson is in charge of which bills receive a hearing and when.
 Hearings must be publicly posted a minimum of 24 hours before the hearing is held, which is often what happens, providing little time for members of the public to testify.
 Committees and members of those committees can be found for the House of Representatives here and the Senate here.
 MCE regularly testifies in person on priority bills, when possible, and otherwise submits testimony through our lobbyist.